 Breastfeeding information: Give baby a head start

-If you choose to breastfeed, you won’t be alone.
-According to the U.S. Centers for Disease Control and Prevention, breastfeeding rates are rising.
-As of 2016, 81.1 percent of mothers breastfeed.
+If you choose to breastfeed you won't be alone.
+According to the U.S. Centers for Disease Control and Prevention breastfeeding rates are rising.
+The 2018 Breastfeeding Report Card states 83.2 percent of mothers start out breastfeeding their baby.
 Successful initiation and continuing to breastfeed throughout the first year has many benefits for mom and baby but requires a community of support from health care providers to employers.

 Benefits of breastfeeding